Bangladesh Supreme Court restores nonpartisan caretaker system but not for next elections

 The Supreme Court ruled the nonpartisan caretaker government will return for future elections to enhance democratic credibility after previous disputes and boycotts by major parties.

-- Bangladesh’s Supreme Court has restored a nonpartisan caretaker government system for national elections, but it will not apply to the upcoming elections.
+- On Thursday, Bangladesh's Supreme Court restored a nonpartisan caretaker government system but said it won't apply to the 13th national election next year.

 Bangladesh Supreme Court restores nonpartisan caretaker system but not for next elections